LNXSeus/Advancely/README.md

   <em>This screenshot has the <code>Tracker Font Size</code> set to <code>24</code>.</em>
 </p>

-Advancely is a sophisticated, data-driven progress tracker designed for Minecraft speedrunners, completionists, and content creators.
+Advancely is a sophisticated, data-driven progress tracker (just like A[AATool](https://github.com/DarwinBaker/AATool)) - that works on Windows, Linux and macOS - designed for Minecraft speedrunners, completionists, and content creators.
 Unlike other tools that only track vanilla advancements (e.g., AATool by Darwin Baker), Advancely can be configured to monitor virtually any goal imaginable.
 It operates in real-time by watching your singleplayer save files for changes, meaning your progress is always up-to-date without any manual intervention.